Etza/trmxclient/trmxClient/readme.txt

 __Summary

-This is the app that sites on the RPi2 and recieves commands from the Server computer running _Transmestizx OSC Communicator Server_
+This is the app that sites on the RPi2 and receives commands from the Server computer running Pure Data.

 Application configuration is loaded via an xml file.
 Configuration is specific to each installation.
-Commands are send to server via OSC.